nixuebinCode/C-Plus-Plus-Profession/C++/01_Effective C++/Effective C++.md

   If you wish to allow other classes to inherit from your class, that affects whether the functions you declare are virtual, especially your destructor

-* **What kind of type conversions are allowed for your new type?**
+* **<font color='red'>What kind of type conversions are allowed for your new type?</font>**

-  * If you wish to allow objects of type T1 to be implicitly converted into objects of type T2
+  * If you wish to allow objects of type `T1` to be implicitly converted into objects of type `T2`
-    * Write a type conversion function in class T1 (e.g., operator T2)
+    * Write a type conversion function in class `T1` (e.g., `operator T2`)
-    * Write nonexplicit constructor in class T2 that can be called with a single argument
+    * Write non-`explicit` constructor in class `T2` that can be called with a single argument
   * If you wish to allow explicit conversions only
-    * Write functions to perform the conversions
+    * You'll want to write functions to perform the conversions, but you'll need to avoid making them type conversion operators or non-`explicit` constructors that can be called with one argument.

 * **What operators and functions make sense for the new type?**